Why Pharmaceutical Medicine at UNSW?

 - Wide ranging graduate opportunities in early stage research and development, clinical trials, regulatory affairs, pharmacovigilance or medical affairs

 - An alumni network employed by key industry partners such as multinational pharmaceutical companies, biotechnology companies, government regulators and contract organisations

-NB: The Pharmaceutical Medicine program will be undergoing changes in 2017.
+NB: The Pharmaceutical Medicine program was revised in 2017.
 Direct enrolments will no longer be accepted for the Graduate Certificate or Graduate Diploma.
 All entry to the program is through the Master of Pharmaceutical Medicine (program code 9370), with the Graduate Certificate (program code 7370) and Graduate Diploma (program code 5371) providing early exit options to currently enrolled students only.